flood-io/flood-chrome-docs/classes/Until.md

 #### Until.stalenessOf(selectorOrLocator)
 * `returns:` <[Condition]>

+Creates a condition that will wait for the given element to become stale.

 An element is considered stale once it is removed from the DOM, or a new page has loaded.